runrig-coop/the-runrig-plan/overview.md

 Wobblies.
 Right now as a volunteer-driven group, we're in _Phase Zero_.
 Before taking any contracts or pursuing grants for the following phases, we're building out one or two [reference implementations] to test the viability of the model at each phase of development.
-We're holding three open workshops each month, along with community chat rooms and discussion boards, so anyone can [get involved].
+We're holding open workshops every other week, along with community chat rooms and discussion boards, so anyone can [get involved].
 As we progress, we're actively seeking partnerships and collaborations with similarly aligned organizations, and eventually hope to recruit farmers, food &